StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-a-case.md

 6. Select **Manage case sharings**.

-7. To share the case, turn on the **Share this case** toggle for each relevant organization and select the appropriate [permission profile](../../../administration/profiles.md).
+7. Turn on the **Share this case** toggle for each relevant organization and select the appropriate [permission profile](../../../administration/profiles.md).

 8. Select **Confirm**.